networking101/microcorruption/Chernobyl/README.md

 ![memory3](./screenshots/memory3.png)

 We found it.
-Now lets attempt to overflow the heap and get to the free call.
+Now let's attempt to overflow the heap and get to the free call.

 ```
 new AAAAAAAAAAAAAAAA 0